Tiax/ZomboidFluidUIStay/README.md

 1) remember where you moved it on screen after closing (this was apparently intended, but is currently still bugged (42.2.0))
 2) swap left side/right side based on container content: empty container goes on right now, non-empty on left
 3) There's now a button to quickly move the max amount (=slider all the way to the right+transfer).
+4) Adds items' icons to the context menu, to make them easier to identify

 I made this to save my own sanity, because the UI keeps popping up behind my inventory - probably someone else might find this useful.